 Caffeine is one of the most consumed stimulants in the world.
 It is estimated that approximately 85% of adults in America consume caffeine .
 It is important to realize that a large proportion of these people consume caffeine by drinking coffee instead of taking a supplement .
-Current studies indicate that caffeine can be useful for strength training individuals, endurance training individuals and people who want to burn more fat .
+Currently, it is also often conusmed by strength training individuals, endurance training individuals and people who want to burn fat .
 It can also be useful in situations where increased alertness is necessary.
 These could be situations like night shifts, long car rides and jet lag.

 How should I use caffeine ? / Dosages

-Several studies have shown an improve in exercise performance with a caffeine intake of 3mg – 6mg per kilogram of body weight .
-Therefore, 200mg – 350mg is recommended for most people in order to improve exercise performance.
+Several studies suggest that 3mg – 6mg per kilogram of body weight, is an appropriate amount when used as a pre-workout .
+Therefore, 200mg – 350mg is recommended for most people.
 This can be consumed approximately 15 – 60 minutes before a workout.
-The stimulant effects of caffeine usually last for 3 to 5 hours .
+The effects of caffeine usually last for 3 to 5 hours .
 Therefore, it should not be used before going to sleep.
 It is also recommended to start with a lower dose of 3mg per kilo of body weight or less.
 This allows users to determine their tolerance and choose the ideal dosage.
 One level scoop contains ~85mg of caffeine powder.

 It is important to realize that continuous caffeine intake can result in caffeine tolerance.
 As a result, it is possible that after some time, larger doses are required in order to experience the desired energy boost.
 To avoid extreme tolerance build-up, this supplement should be used a maximum of 4-5 times a week.
 If you use this supplement regularly, caffeine intake from other sources should also be limited on the days when this supplement is not being used.
 If you already have an extreme caffeine tolerance, we recommend that you significantly reduce your entire caffeine intake for ~ 2 weeks.
 It is often recommended to reduce the caffeine intake gradually over the course of the first week.